SalvationDevelopment/Salvation-Development-Charter/README.md

 A collection of the top to middle socially adjusted mildly depressed YGO Players world wide.
 They are dicks, perverted, spastic, nerdy, anxious, akward, patient, helpful, innovative, and concerned with the mental well being and happiness of those around them.
 They possess great problem solving and communication skills.
 They are passionate about Yu-Gi-Oh! and connecting with others.

 - People are the most important asset.
+- Take care of your non-Salvation related life responsiblities before taking care of Salvation related things.
 - Be honest, with your coworkers and self.
 - For the user experience, make the right thing to do the easiest thing to do.
 - **Solve problems by fixing the environment that allowed them to occur.**